fadhilkurnia/xdn/src/edu/umass/cs/clientcentric/README.md

 ## Protocol for Read Your Writes
 **Informal Definition**:
-Read operation reflect previous writes.
+Read operations reflect previous writes.

 **Definition**:
 The effect of a write operation by a client on data item `x` will always be seen by a successive